Everstake Home

 The platform may request additional information:

 The concept of freezing cryptocurrencies is a delicate issue that intersects with legal, regulatory and security issues.
 Yes, we are used to the decentralized spirit of cryptocurrencies, but the ability to freeze assets is a necessary measure, no matter what.
-Including protection of investors, compliance with regulatory requirements and termination of illegal financial activities.
+Including protection of users, compliance with regulatory requirements and termination of illegal financial activities.

 It is important for users to understand the mechanisms and reasons for asset freezing in order to try to avoid it.
 It is also important to know how to manage the unfreeze process if their assets are frozen.
 As the crypto ecosystem continues to evolve, so will the strategies and policies for managing frozen assets.